juhye-m/Digital-Fabrication-Projects-for-Physics70/content/posts/week 6/index.md

 #### Materials
 I used the M0 Metro Circuit from Adafruit, and an Adafruit lis3dh accelerometer from the ps70 kit.

-I followed along this Adafruit tutorial at first in order to gain a better understanding of how this sensor works.
+I followed along this [Adafruit Guide!](https://learn.adafruit.com/adafruit-lis3dh-triple-axis-accelerometer-breakout/arduino) at first in order to gain a better understanding of how this sensor works.

 #### How It Works